 causes the weight gain?

 Several factors can cause women with ovarian cancer to gain weight.

-Tumor mass effect the most major cause.
+Tumors are the major cause.
 Ovarian tumors are buried deep within the abdomen.
-Tumors often aren’t discovered until they’re relatively large.
-They can cause some abdominal discomfort in the early stages of ovarian cancer, but can be mistaken for a stomachache or another non-threatening condition.
+They often aren’t discovered until they’re relatively large.
+They can cause some abdominal discomfort in the early stages of ovarian cancer, but can be mistaken for a stomachache or another nonthreatening condition.

 Constipation is another cause of weight gain.
 This can occur when the cancerous growth on the ovaries spreads to other parts of the uterus and abdomen and presses against the intestine or colon.
 This interferes with normal digestion.